grssmnn/EurKEY-macOS/README.md

 # EurKEY-macOS

 The Keyboard Layout for Europeans, Coders and Translators.
 This repo is a fork and contains a **modified verison** of the EurKEY base layout.

-I start versioning my customized edition from 2, since the layout is based on my modified EurKEY v1.4 that I have been using the last few years.
-The version with slight fixes is now available is called v1.5.
+It builds on the official layout.
+You can find version 1.3, the latest official release, in the bundle as well.
+See the changelog below for my modifications.

-EurKEY-macOS is a rework targeted at MacBooks with the with pyhiscal English International keyboard (ISO).
+EurKEY-macOS is a rework targeted at MacBooks with the with pyhiscal English International keyboard (ISO) instead of the ANSI layout from the official upstream.
 Since it is an ISO layout, it has one additional key (`) and the big Enter key.

 The keyboard layout should be compatible with the other ISO layouts typically available in Europe (e.g. German ISO).
+However, the printed keys will obviously be different.
 I tested the layout on the current tenkeyless MacBook keyboard (MacBook Air 2024).
 Working numpad keys are therefore not guaranteed.

 ## Installation